Raxuis/bootstrap-website/README.md

 ## :dart: About

 This project was made for a test in College.
+I hosted it on [https://medkit-raphael.vercel.app/](https://medkit-raphael.vercel.app/)

 ## :rocket: Technologies